Business Banking Secured Loan T&Cs

-When your loan is fully repaid, we’ll release our security and any rights relating to the secured assets and reassign them to you.
+When the loan is fully repaid, we’ll release our security and any rights relating to the secured assets and reassign them to you (or any guarantor as applicable).
 We may retain any security documents until we’re satisfied that all payments have been made in full.
 If we discover that any payments are outstanding following release and reassignment, our right to recover those amounts from you under the terms of the contract will continue to apply.

 Your commitments to us

 You confirm that on the date of the loan agreement and of each security document:

 - You’re authorised to enter into the entire contract and to conduct your business as you currently are.